DanB91/dcpu/dcpu-asm/README.md

 ### Debug symbol files

-When creating debug symbol files, the assembler uotputs a file with JSON encoded data. it has the following format:
+When creating debug symbol files, the assembler outputs a file with JSON encoded data.
+It has the following format:

 	{
 	 "Files": [